-1. Introduction
+4. Introduction

-Recently, efforts to develop molten salt reactors (MSR) have been in progress in many countries [1, 2].
+Molten Salt Reactor (MSR) concept has recently been considered as one of the candidates for the generation IV nuclear power systems.
+MSRs have many advantages such as improved safety, proliferation resistance, resource sustainability and waste reduction.
+Recently, efforts to develop MSR have been in progress in many countries [1, 2].
 One of these activities is to perform safety analyses for accidents and transients, which is indispensable for MSR design and licensing.
 For these purposes, many analytical codes have been proposed [3, 4].
 Some studies have been reported on transient behaviour for MSFR [5, 6].
 Transients are analysed using mainly neutronics and thermal-hydraulics coupled computational fluid dynamics (CFD) code, e.g. COUPLE code [7], HEAT code [8], COMSOL code [9, 10], OpenFOAM code [11-14].
 In some cases, system codes like TRACE [15] is used.
 Recently, the PROTEUS-NODAL code which is a 3D nodal transport code has been developed at Argonne National Laboratory and benchmarked with Trace and CFD [16].

-As described above, MSR has several unique features, where liquid fuel salt is circulating in-core and ex-core and there are no cladding tubes of fuel rods.
-To perform safety analyses for accidents and transients, the selection of models is crucial.
-Models of these codes vary from one that uses coupling of a three-dimensional (3-D) nuclear reactor model and detailed thermal/hydraulic (T/H) CFD model to a simple point reactor model coupled with lumped parameter model of T/H system.
+As described above,MSR has several unique features, where liquid fuel salt is circulating in-core and ex-core and there are no cladding tubes of fuel rods.
+To perform safety analyses for accidents and transients, the selection of models is crucial.Models of these codes vary from one that uses coupling of a three-dimensional (3-D) nuclear reactor model and detailed thermal/hydraulic (T/H) CFD model to a simple point reactor model coupled with lumped parameter model of T/H system.